LooseInt/LooseInt/README.md

 - 👋 Hi, I’m Michael
 - 👀 I’m interested in application integration
-- 🌱 I’m currently learning about APIs
+- 🌱 I’m currently learning about APIs and all that stuff
-- 💞️ I’m looking to collaborate on all topics related to integration
+- 💞️ I love to hate terraform
 - 📫 How to reach me ...
+- :shipit: .....

 <!---
 LooseInt/LooseInt is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.